arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         The base period of the RoPE embeddings. rope_scaling (`Dict`, *optional*):
         Dictionary containing the scaling configuration for the RoPE embeddings.
 Currently supports two scaling
         strategies: linear and dynamic.
-Their scaling factor must be an float greater than 1.
+Their scaling factor must be a float greater than 1.
 The expected format is `{"type": strategy name, "factor": scaling factor}`.
 When using this flag, don't update `max_position_embeddings` to the expected new maximum.
 See the following thread for more information on how these scaling strategies behave:
         https://www.reddit.com/r/LocalLLaMA/comments/14mrgpr/dynamically_scaled_rope_further_increases/.
 This is an